 Additionally, employers often offer their employees a matching gift incentive to encourage charitable giving.
 Sometimes, they even extend their matching program to include donations made by an employee’s spouse or retired employees.

-Create a video that will show your donors who they’ll be helping and what their money will be going towards.
-Storytelling works best with videos.
-If you have the resources, hire a professional videographer to create one including your beneficiaries.
+Create a storytelling video to show your donors who they’ll be helping and what their money will be going towards.
+If you have the resources, hire a professional videographer to create a video including your beneficiaries and share it on social media to amplify your return on investment.

 Check out this live example of a crowdfunding campaign on Donorbox, which includes a touching video of people who require support.